2. Regulations, food, and letting big business write the rules

 What the trade papers say

 All of these areas are on the agenda in US‑UK trade talks.
 In fact, changing Britain’s regulatory framework is precisely why the US is so interested in this deal.
-The US hates the EU regulatory framework, and Trump in particular seems to think that Brexit is a great way to undermine it.
+The US hates the EU regulatory framework, and though Trump in particular thought that Brexit was a great way to undermine it, the US demands are unlikely to dramatically change under Biden.
 The US negotiating objectives are clear that a key aim of the deal is to “Promote greater regulatory compatibility to reduce burdens associated with unnecessary differences in regulations and standards, including through regulatory cooperation where appropriate” and that this includes establishing “a mechanism to remove expeditiously unwarranted barriers that block the export of US food and agricultural products”.
 That means a body or process that can challenge British standards that the US doesn’t like.
 In particular, the US wants to “strengthen implementation of the obligation to base SPS measures [‘sanitary and phytosanitary’ – health and safety measures related to food and agriculture] on science”.
 And as we’ve seen, ‘science’ here is their code for whatever the market wants.

 The US negotiating mandate wants “to eliminate unjustified trade restrictions or unjustified commercial requirements (including unjustified labeling).”
 Meanwhile, the leaked papers of trade talks between the US and UK say: “The US views the introduction of warning labels as harmful rather than as a step to public health... they are concerned that labelling food with high sugar content (as has been done with tobacco) is not particularly useful in changing consumer behaviour.”